openstack/manila/doc/source/devref/glusterfs_driver.rst

 There is another caveat with ``nfs.export-volumes``: setting it to ``on`` without enough care is a security risk, as the default access control for the volume exports is "allow all".
-For this reason, while the ``nfs.export-volumes = off`` setting is automatically set by Manila for all other share backend configurations, ``nfs.export-volumes = on`` is *not* set by Manila in case of a Gluster NFS with volume layout setup.
-It's left to the GlusterFS admin to make this setting in conjunction with the associated safeguards (that is, for those volumes of the cluster which are not used by Manila, access restrictions have to be manually configured through the ``nfs.rpc-auth-{allow,reject}`` options).
+For this reason, while the ``nfs.export-volumes = off`` setting is automatically set by manila for all other share backend configurations, ``nfs.export-volumes = on`` is *not* set by manila in case of a Gluster NFS with volume layout setup.
+It's left to the GlusterFS admin to make this setting in conjunction with the associated safeguards (that is, for those volumes of the cluster which are not used by manila, access restrictions have to be manually configured through the ``nfs.rpc-auth-{allow,reject}`` options).

 Known Restrictions